-Once you have finished creating and saving these three files, then you will be able to upload the files to your website’s document root using an FTP client such as FileZilla or using File Manager in cPanel.
-For Hostwinds Shared Hosting, Business Hosting and cPanel accounts, this will be public_html folder to have your site come to life for you.
+Once you have finished creating and saving these three files, then you will be able to upload the files to your website's document root using an FTP client such as FileZilla or using File Manager in cPanel.
+For Hostwinds Shared Hosting, Business Hosting, and cPanel accounts, this will be the public_html folder to have your site come to life for you.

 Written by Hostwinds Team / December 6, 2018